-A recent meeting of the coaches featured the following problem: What is the perimeter of the polygon below?
+At a recent meeting of mathematics content coaches (many from the organization Reimagined) we investigated the following problem: What is the perimeter of the polygon below?

 It appears at first that there isn’t enough information to solve the problem.
 Indeed, the lengths of only three of the polygon’s eight sides are provided.
 But as the coaches dug in, they recognized that the three unknown vertical lengths could be shifted to the left to align with the 5-meter segment.
 The availability of color markers made this idea easy for them to visualize: